Modeling Spatial Heterogeneity in Exposure Buffers and Risk: A Hierarchical Bayesian Approach: Simulation study

 \subsection{Results}

-For each model, we let our MCMC algorithms run for $50,000$ iterations, discard the first $30,000$ as burn-in prior to model convergence, and thin the remaining samples by a factor of $2$ to reduce posterior auto-corelation.
+For each dataset, we run our MCMC algorithms for $75,000$ iterations, discard the first $35,000$ as burn-in period prior to model convergence, and thin the remaining samples by a factor of $4$ to reduce posterior auto-corelation.
 This results in a total of $10,000$ posterior samples collected for each model fit.
+We monitor the Metropolis acceptance rates for all applicable parameters and the posterior standard deviation of the $\eta_j$ parameters.
+In rare instances (fewer then $5$ per $500$ datasets), we observed poor mixing for some of the $\eta_j$ parameters, as evidenced by exceptionally large posterior standard deviations.
+In these cases, adjusting the Gaussian prior distributions for $\eta_j$ to have a variance of one resolved the convergence issues.

-The MSE results are shown in Table \ref{table:sim_mse} with results for bias, EC, and HDI length presented in the online supplementary materials (Tables S2 - S4).
-Overall, the results confirm our hypotheses regarding relative model performance under different data generating processes.
-In each simulation setting, the simplest model that can correctly capture the true data generating process typically performs well across all metrics.
+The MAE results are shown in Table \ref{table:sim_mse}, with results for bias, EC, and HDI length presented in the online supplementary materials (Tables S2-S4, respectively).
+Overall, results confirm our hypotheses regarding model performance under different levels of flexibility.
+The correctly specified model performs best in each setting, but overparameterized models (i.e., those with greater flexibility than required by the true data generating process) maintain good performance and can adapt to simpler structures.
+In contrast, underparameterized models that are too restrictive show substantial deficiencies when the true structure includes spatial variation.

-When there is no true exposure effect (Setting 1), all models perform similarly for MSE and EC on the total exposure impact quantity, suggesting that each approach can recognize true null exposure associations.
-In the setting where there is a single true radius and effect (Setting 2), SingleBR performs best, but the SVBR models still have adequate performance on relevant metrics.
-The SVBR models minimize MSE on the radius and exposure effect parameters and have the highest EC in settings where the data generating process has true variation in these parameters (i.e., Settings 3 and 4).
-In Setting 3, SingleBR clearly under performs relative to the SVBR models.
-In Setting 4, as expected, SVBR($p=1$) has the highest EC for all parameters.
-While the SVBR models tend to have longer CIs as compared to SingleBR, the EC of SingleBR is much lower than $95\%$ in Settings 3 and 4.

-In terms of model fit comparisons, Table \ref{table:sim_lowest_waic} reports the proportion of data sets in which a given model had the lowest WAIC across every simulation setting.
-Consistent with our previous observations, no model is particularly favored in Setting 1, indicating roughly equivalent performance across models, while SingleBR is dominant in Setting 2.
-In Setting 3, failure of SingleBR is clear as the SVBR models are favored in $88\%$ of data sets (SVBR($p=0$): $59\%$; SVBR($p=1$): $29\%$).
-In the setting with varying radii and exposure effects (Setting 4), SVBR($p=1$) has lower WAIC than any other model in $87\%$ of datasets and SingleBR is selected in very few cases ($2\%$).
-Overall, these results indicate that using minimum WAIC as an indicator of the ``best" model is an appropriate metric to identify the model that most closely describes the underlying data-generating process.
+In Setting 1 (No Effect), all models perform similarly on MAE and EC for the total exposure impact, correctly recognizing the null exposure association.
+This demonstrates that SVBR's flexibility does not lead to spurious findings when no effect exists.
+In Setting 2 (Single Radius \& Effect), SVBR$\left[\delta, \theta\right]$ performs best as expected for the correctly specified model.
+However, the more flexible models also show adequate, though less efficient, performance overall.